 Scope 3 Standard category description Upstream (i.e. cradle-to-gate) emissions from the extraction, production and transportation of goods and services purchased or acquired by the reporting company in the reporting year, where not otherwise included in categories 2 to 8.
-Calculation status of FY2018 emissions in BHP's value chain Not material, calculatedFY2018 emissions in BHP's value chain (million tonnes CO2-e)8.2 Calculation status rationale This is not a material source of scope 3 emissions in BHP's value chain (approximately 1 per cent of total scope 3 emissions).
+Calculation status of FY2019 emissions in BHP's value chain Not material, calculatedFY2019 emissions in BHP's value chain (million tonnes CO2-e)17.3 Calculation status rationale This is not a material source of scope 3 emissions in BHP's value chain.
 Despite this, these emissions are relevant as they may contribute to the exposure of our business to climate-related risk, and because in some instances we may have the ability to influence our suppliers or other service providers to reduce emissions from their activities.
 A high-level estimate has been calculated for completeness and transparency.